lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 To transfer LYX from our UP, we need to perform the following steps:

 1. ABI encode the [`execute(operation,to,value,data)`](../../standards/smart-contracts/erc725-contract.md#execute---erc725x) function call of our UP.
-2. pass the ABI encoded **payload** to the [`execute(payload)`](../../standards/smart-contracts/lsp6-key-manager.md#execute) function on the KM.
+2. pass the ABI encoded **calldata** to the [`execute(calldata)`](../../standards/smart-contracts/lsp6-key-manager.md#execute) function on the KM.

 :::info

 Make sure to understand the difference between both `execute(...)` functions!

 - [`execute(operation,to,value,data)`](../../standards/smart-contracts/erc725-contract.md#execute---erc725x) from the Universal Profile = generic executor function used to call and interact with EOAs or contracts + deploy new contracts from the UP.
-- `execute(payload)` from the Key Manager = used to run functions on the Universal Profile linked to the Key Manager (by forwarding ABI encoded payload), while verifying if the caller has the right permissions to do so.
+- `execute(calldata)` from the Key Manager = used to run functions on the Universal Profile linked to the Key Manager (by forwarding ABI encoded calldata), while verifying if the caller has the right permissions to do so.

 :::